statKim/hdfda/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hdfda is to ...
+The R package `hdfda` contains some functions of the inference for high-dimensional functional data.

 ## Installation